MonitorAmbientLight/mal-master/README.md

 > **For example:** If you want to use a XBOX Series One with your TV and MAL, the XBOXs HDMI output needs to be connected to the input of the MAL.
 The output of the MAL needs to be connected with your TV.

-Left: Input HDMI
+Left: HDMI output
-Right: Output HDMI
+Right: HDMI input

 ![29](/pictures/29.jpeg)